MinaProtocol/mina/src/app/website/posts/scans.markdown

 - Throughput: $$1$$ per unit time

-Our linear scan operation emits a result at every step and so we need the prior result before we can perform the next step.
+Our linear scan operation emits a result at every step and so we need the prior result before we can perform the next&nbsp;step.

 - Latency: $$O(1)$$